A Survey on Bayesian Deep Learning: Concrete BDL Models and Applications

 \subsubsection{Discussion}

-In BDL-based topic models, the perception component is responsible for inferring the topic hierarchy from documents while the task-specific component is in charge of modeling the word generation, topic generation, word-topic relation, or inter-document relation.
+Here we choose topic models as an example application to demonstrate how BDL can be applied in the unsupervised learning setting.
+In BDL-based topic models, the perception component is responsible for inferring the topic hierarchy from documents, while the task-specific component is in charge of modeling the word generation, topic generation, word-topic relation, or inter-document relation.
 The synergy between these two components comes from the bidirectional interaction between them.
-On one hand, knowledge on the topic hierarchy would facilitate accurate modeling of words and topics, providing valuable information for learning inter-document relation.
-On the other hand, accurately modeling the words, topics, and inter-document relation could help with the discovery of topic hierarchy and learning of compact document representations.
+On one hand, knowledge on the topic hierarchy facilitates accurate modeling of words and topics, providing valuable information for learning inter-document relation.
+On the other hand, accurately modeling the words, topics, and inter-document relation can help discover the topic hierarchy and learn compact latent factors for documents.

-As we can see, the \emph{information exchange} mechanism in some BDL-based topic models is different from that in Section \ref{sec:recsys}.
-For example, in the SBN-based DPFA model, the exchange is natural since the bottom layer of SBN, $\H^{(1)}$, and the relationship between $\H^{(1)}$ and $\Om_h=\{\X\}$ are both inherently probabilistic, as shown in Equation (\ref{eq:sbn_others}) and (\ref{eq:sbn_x}), which means additional assumptions on the distribution are not necessary.
-The SBN-based DPFA model is equivalent to assuming that $\H$ in PFA (see Equation (\ref{eq:pfa})) is generated from a Dirac delta distribution (a Gaussian distribution with zero variance) centered at the bottom layer of the SBN, $\H^{(1)}$.
+It is worth noting that the \emph{information exchange} mechanism in some BDL-based topic models is different from that in Section \ref{sec:recsys}.
+For example, in the SBN-based DPFA model, the exchange is natural since the bottom layer of SBN, $\H^{(1)}$, and the relationship between $\H^{(1)}$ and $\Om_h=\{\X\}$ are both inherently probabilistic, as shown in Equation (\ref{eq:sbn_all}), which means additional assumptions on the distribution are not necessary.
+The SBN-based DPFA model is equivalent to assuming that $\H$ in PFA is generated from a Dirac delta distribution (a Gaussian distribution with zero variance) centered at the bottom layer of the SBN, $\H^{(1)}$.
 Hence both DPFA models in Table \ref{table:summary} are ZV models, according to the definition in Section \ref{sec:general}.
 It is worth noting that RSDAE is an HV model (see Equation (\ref{eq:pog}), where $\S$ is the hinge variable and the others are perception variables), and naively modifying this model to be its ZV counterpart would violate the i.i.d. requirement in Section~\ref{sec:general}.

+Similar to Section~\ref{sec:recsys}, BDL-based topic models above use typical static Bayesian networks as task-specific components.
+Naturally, one can choose to use other forms of task-specific components.
+For example, it is straightforward to replace the relational prior of RSDAE in Section~\ref{sec:rsdae} with a stochastic process (e.g., a Wiener process as in \cite{cDTM}) to model the evolution of the topic hierarchy over time.